Frequently Asked Questions

 How long do you allow?

-- Diplomas: you have 12 months to complete a Diploma course.
+- Diplomas: you can enrol with a duration of 6 or 12 months to complete a Diploma course.
 Combining Diplomas can potentially reduce the total time required, such as the popular Dual Dip VET/Dip TDD program.
+Most people start with 6 month enrolment and extend for extra months if they need them.

 - Cert IV TAE: you can choose between a 6 month or 12 month enrolment period